Here are some interesting Argentina Facts which were chosen and researched by kids especially for kids.

 To the east of Argentina is the Atlantic Ocean and in the north east there is also the border to Uruguay.
 And to the west are the Andes which form a natural border with Chile.
 In the north, Argentina borders Bolivia, Paraguay and Brazil.
 In central and northern Argentina, the pampas which is fertile grazing land.
 The pampas in Argentina are generally just flat fertile plains where cattle and sheep graze in large numbers.
 The word 'pampas' is a word from the Quechua Indians language and means ‘flat surface’.

 To the south is the Tierra del Fuego and Patagonia with a very cold climate.
 The Tierra del Fuego is a group of islands at the southern tip of Argentina.
-The Tierra del Fuego has high mountains but very cold weather as it is quite close to the Antarctic.
+The Tierra del Fuego has high mountains but very cold weather as it is quite close to Antarctica.
 The Tierra del Fuego is split between Chile and Argentina.
 The biggest island of the Tierra del Fuego is Isla Grande which is also the biggest island in South America.

 Patagonia is north of the Tierra del Fuego and consists of dry pampas vegetation and also has high mountains and huge glaciers such as the world famous Perito Moreno Glacier.